nickyang28/DSCI553-Competition-No.1-Solution/README.md

 Run  [TrainUserModel.py](TrainUserModel.py) to train.
 If you have a GPU, it may take you 25 minutes.

-## Forth Step: Train Plain Side Model
+## Fourth Step: Train Plain Side Model

-To prevent from error, we also trained a plain model that only has the features in the dataset.
+To prevent from error, we also trained a plain model that only has the features in the dataset.But in practice, this model is nver called.

 Run  [TrainPlainModel.py](TrainPlainModel.py) to train.
 If you have a GPU, it may take you 20 minutes.